noo-eu/noo/apps/id/README.md

 ## Development

-This is a [Next.js](https://nextjs.org/) app.
+This is a [React Router](https://reactrouter.com/) (Framework) app.
 We use [asdf](https://asdf-vm.com/) to manage the versions of our runtimes.
 You can run our setup script to ensure your development environment is ready.

 - **Clone the monorepo and navigate to the directory:**